euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 results for the SSD storage type and figures 3 and four show results for the SD storage type.
 Figures 1 and 3 compare Bloscpack with NPY whereas figures 2 and 4 compare Bloscpack with NPZ and ZFile.
-NPY is shown separately from NPZ and ZFile since the performance characteristics are so different that they can not be adequately compared visually on the same plot.
-For all timing plots black is compression time, white is decompression time w/o the file system cache and gray is decompression time with a hot file system cache.
-Lastly, figure 5 shows the compression ratios.
+NPY is shown separately from NPZ and ZFile since their performance characteristics are so different that they can not be adequately compared visually on the same plot.
+For all timing plots black bars indicate compression time, white is used to denote decompression time w/o the file system cache and gray identifies decompression time with a hot file system cache.
+For all timing plots, larger values indicate worse performance.
+Lastly, figure 5 shows the compression ratios for all examined formats.

 .. figure:: bp_vs_npy_ssd.pdf
    :align: center